remy/remysharp.com/public/drafts/assumptions.md

 # You know what they say about assumptions...

-During our heated panel on progressive enhancement [Jeremy](https://adactio.com) points out that by catering to your users, **you're making assumptions**, and [you know what they say about assumptions](https://www.youtube.com/watch?v=G-2NimrRPAQ).
+During our heated panel on progressive enhancement [Jeremy](https://adactio.com) points out that by trying to anticipate your users' needs, **you're making assumptions**, and [you know what they say about assumptions](https://www.youtube.com/watch?v=G-2NimrRPAQ).

 Although he didn't say so explicitly, there was certainly an undertone that it was something we should admit to ourselves.
 I'd like to add: *for better or worse*.